Year 3 2024 - 2025

 Mathematics

 In Maths, we will continue to work through the Power Maths Scheme that I am sure many of you are now familiar with.
-The units we will be focusing on in the Spring Term are Multiplication and Division, Money, Statistics, Length and Fractions.
+The units we will be focusing on in the summer term are: Fractions, Money, Time, Angles and Properties of Shapes, and Statistics.
 Children will be expected to continue to learn their times tables ready for their weekly tests.
 They also have access to Times Tables Rockstars to help with their times tables practise.

 English